Derek Nielsen Photography

 Image of the Magnificent Mile in Chicago with tulips in the middle of the street during spring

-Each year, Chicago’s tulips and the magnificent mile explode in a welcomed sea of color.
+Each year, Chicago’s tulips and the Magnificent Mile explode in a welcome sea of color.
 Thousands of tulips are planted between and around this famous avenue along its entirety.
 The display is a little different but extraordinary from year to year.
 After a long, usually brutal winter, Chicagoans are anxious to re-emerge from hibernation.
 Fittingly, the tulips give hope for the warm days ahead.
-Let’s explore the best ways to see and photograph Chicago’s tulips as well as other popular places to see them around the city.
+Let’s explore the best ways to see and photograph Chicago’s tulips, as well as other popular places to see them around the city.

 When is the best time to see Chicago’s tulips?